DefectDojo/django-DefectDojo/docs/content/en/integrations/social-authentication.md

     ![image](../../images/okta_2.png)

 4. Add the pictured URLs in the **Login Redirect URLs** section.
 This part is very important.
-If there are any mistakes here, the authentication client will not authorize the request, and deny access.
 Check the **Implicit** box as well.
+The Login Redirect URL is where the browser will be redirected to POST the identity token.
+You may use localhost for testing but will need to add a domain name for production deployment.

     ![image](../../images/okta_3.png)

 5. Once all URLs are added, finish by clicking **Done**.

 6. Return to the **Dashboard** to find the **Org-URL**.
 Note this value as it will be important in the settings file.
+This is your Okta_subdomain + okta.com

     ![image](../../images/okta_4.png)